-91 The Council's recruitment procedures provide equality of employment opportunities.
-The equality-assessed pay structure meets the requirements of the Single Status Agreement of 1997.
+- 93 The Council's recruitment procedures provide equality of employment opportunities.
+The equality assessed pay structure meets the requirements of the Single Status Agreement of 1997.
 The Single Status Collective Agreement was approved by Cabinet in September 2010.
 This is complemented by the People Strategy.
+The Pay Policy is approved annually by Council and is available on the MCC website. - 94 Developing the digital capabilities of people and systems to enable effectiveness, efficiency and enhanced customer services is important within Monmouthshire and is measured via the Digital Programme Service Business Plan.
+To further enhance service delivery and better deal with cyber

-- 92 Developing the digital capabilities of people and systems to enable effectiveness, efficiency and enhanced customer services is important within Monmouthshire and is measured via the Digital Programme Service Business Plan.
-To further enhance service delivery and better deal with cyber security / information risks the Digital Programme Office has been split into the Information Security and Technology Team and the Digital Design and Innovation Team. - 93 There is continued support for Members' development through briefing sessions and other learning opportunities.
-A comprehensive training programme was developed for the intake of new Members following Council elections in May 2017. - 94 There is also ongoing training and development which meets the needs of officers and Members through the corporate programme.
+- security / information risks the Digital Programme Office has been split into the Information Security and Technology Team and the Digital Design and Innovation Team. - 95 There is continued support for Members' development through briefing sessions and other learning opportunities.
+A comprehensive training programme was developed for the intake of new Members following Council elections in May 2017.
+This will be reviewed and updated following the May 2022 elections. - 96 There is also ongoing training and development which meets the needs of officers and Members through the corporate programme.
 Coaching and leadership skills training will be rolled out to all managers in due course.
-Check in, Check Out provides a value-based performance assessment approach between staff and line managers and aims to ensure employees have clear and effective understanding of their contribution to the objectives of their teams and subsequently the Council. - 95 A Scrutiny Member Development Training Programme is in place which provides ongoing specific skills based training for Members and includes scrutiny induction; this is agreed by the Scrutiny Chairs' Group.
-The training programme forms part of the Scrutiny Service Plan. - 96 Appropriate and relevant job descriptions were in place for the Chief Executive, Strategic Leadership Team (SLT), Monitoring Officer and Head of Finance.
+Check in, Check Out provides a value-based performance assessment approach between staff and line managers and aims to ensure employees have clear and effective understanding of their contribution to the objectives of their teams and subsequently the Council. - 97 A Scrutiny Member Development Training Programme is in place which provides ongoing specific skills based training for Members and includes scrutiny induction; this is agreed by the Scrutiny Chairs' Group.
+The training programme forms part of the Scrutiny Service Plan. - 98 Appropriate and relevant job descriptions were in place for the Chief Executive, Strategic Leadership Team (SLT), Monitoring Officer and Head of Finance.